aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-caching-df-console.md

 ## Prerequisites

-Before starting the migration from an Aiven for Redis service:
+Before starting the migration from an Aiven for Caching service:

--   Confirm the Aiven for Redis service is accessible over the Internet.
+-   Confirm the Aiven for Caching service is accessible over the Internet.
     For more information, see
     [Public internet access](/docs/platform/howto/public-access-in-vpc).
--   Make a note of the Aiven project and Aiven for Redis service names for migration in the Aiven Console.
+-   Make a note of the Aiven project and Aiven for Caching service names for migration in the Aiven Console.

 The Aiven Console migration tool automatically uses connection details